thomaspaulson/kochikl/README.md

 ## Overview

 Base project folder for a SilverStripe ([http://silverstripe.org](http://silverstripe.org)) installation.
-Requires additional modules to function:

- * [`framework`](http://github.com/silverstripe/silverstripe-framework): Module including the base framework
- * [`cms`](http://github.com/silverstripe/silverstripe-cms): Module including a Content Management System
- * [`siteconfig`](http://github.com/silverstripe/silverstripe-siteconfig): Module providing a Settings tab in the admin section allowing users to set site wide global configuration.
- * `themes/simple` (optional)
+Required modules are installed via [http://github.com/silverstripe/recipe-cms](http://github.com/silverstripe/recipe-cms).
+For information on how to change the dependencies in a recipe, please have a look at [https://github.com/silverstripe/recipe-plugin](https://github.com/silverstripe/recipe-plugin).
+In addition, installer includes [theme/simple](https://github.com/silverstripe-themes/silverstripe-simple) as a default theme.

 ## Installation ##